William Bonner

 F, b.
 13 February 1816, d.
 24 July 1871

 Martha was born at OH on 13 February 1816.1,2 She was the daughter of Nathaniel Bonner and Jane C. Ghormley.
-Martha Bonner married Isaac C. Wilson (?) in 1852.2 Martha Bonner died on 24 July 1871.2
+Martha Bonner married Isaac C. Wilson in 1852 at Fayette County, OH.2 Martha Bonner died on 24 July 1871.2

 Thomas Bonner